lucaslrodri/stalker-cat-livewallpaper/README.md

 ## Description

 Add a playful feline to your desktop or home screen with this sneaky cat live wallpaper.
 He quietly appears from random spots along the edges of your screen, giving a smug look when he thinks he’s gone unnoticed.
-With captivating eyes and rich colors, this subtle yet enchanting dark wallpaper adds charm to your device.
+With captivating eyes and rich colors, this subtle yet enchanting dark-themed wallpaper adds charm to your device.

 ---